LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## User Interaction Points

-User interaction points represent the core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimization algorithms on the other.
+User interaction points represent the core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.

 For this purpose, the library was divided into individual modules, which are shown in the graphic \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.